jplps/dot-files/README.md

 Global bash (terminal, or cli - command line interface) aliases files.

-### .bash_profile
+### .profile

-Contains git parsers to gather data from the repo, and a prompt-export to show things differently.
+Contains git parsers to gather data from the branches, and a prompt-export to show things differently.

 Note: ~/.bash_profile is only sourced by bash when started in interactive login mode (when you login at the console, or connecting via ssh).